Medically reviewed by Drugs.com. Last updated on May 1, 2023.

-- Exercise: Ask your caregiver about the best exercise plan for you.
+- Exercise: Ask your healthcare provider about the best exercise plan for you.
 Exercise may help decrease your symptoms and improve your heart function.

 - Eat a variety of healthy foods: Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Limit the amount of sodium (salt) you eat.
 Too much sodium can cause swelling and make your symptoms worse.
 Ask how much sodium you can have each day.
 Pay careful attention to sodium content on food labels.